New Czech 2013 budget draft pressures rebels with cuts

 CONFIDENCE VOTE

-The center-right administration led by Petr Necas has combined the tax package vote with a confidence motion, putting pressure on a group of six rebellious deputies who refuse to back the tax hikes.
+The centre-right administration led by Petr Necas has combined the tax package vote with a confidence motion, putting pressure on a group of six rebellious deputies who refuse to back the tax hikes.

 Support for the cabinet has shrunk to 99 seats in the 200-seat lower house and Necas needs every vote he can get.